NeoSecundus/PyODB/README.md

 ### Dynamic type definitions

 Dynamic type definitions (Union) of custom types can also be saved by PyODB.
-Only primitive datatypes must be unambigous.
+Only primitive datatypes must be unambiguous.

 The only exception is None.
 Data may always be defined with None as an option.